VDI vs VPN: what can these solutions offer within higher education?

 IT department resources

 While it does have security systems in place, it is still much easier for data to be leaked through a VPN connection than with other options.
 This could lead to serious issues with information and data breaches.
-VDI offers a more secure remote access solution that will provide students with everything they need to work remotely effectively.
+When it comes to remote desktop services, VDI offers a more secure remote access solution that will provide students with everything they need to work remotely effectively.